 All of the mains were brought out at once.
 The chef prepared four different curries, and four different kinds of naan bread!
-Chef Kunal is so generous and happy to feed people that even if Christina and I had brought our ever-eating hungry husbands along, I doubt we would have been able to finish all that was served to us.
+Chef Kunal is so generous and happy to feed people that even if my friend and I had brought our ever-eating hungry husbands along, I doubt we would have been able to finish all that was served to us.
 For the curries, we had Dhamka Murgh, Achari Ghosht, Dhal Makhani, and Palak Soya.

 The lamb shank in the Achari Ghosht was falling off the bone with the slightest touch of a fork.
 It was beautiful, as were the other curries.
 My favorite though, was the Dhal Makhani– a must-try, especially for vegetarians!

 The naans that were served to us were plain naan bread, bleu cheese and caramelized onion, wasabi parmesan, and zaatar and olive.
-The zaatar and olive naan is almost like a mana’eesh flavor, but what really impressed both me and Christina were the wasabi and parmesan, as well as the bleu cheese and caramelized onion.
+The zaatar and olive naan is almost like a mana’eesh flavor, but what really impressed both me and my friend were the wasabi and parmesan, as well as the bleu cheese and caramelized onion.
 Who would have thought that these flavors would go so well with Indian food?!
 Chef Kunal is a culinary genius!
 You must try these two types of naan bread when you go the restaurant!

 We were literally so stuffed, we couldn’t move.
 Thankfully, the waiters were still playing and chasing Khalifa around the restaurant so we could rest in our seats for a bit before we got up.
 Chef Kunal didn’t let us go that easily though– soon we were presented with two Indian desserts.

 One was a Mango Lassi Ice Cream and the other was a Garbat Falooda.
 I know my husband would have downed that falooda if he was here, because he absolutely loves Indian desserts and falooda is one of his favorites.
-However, Christina and I both really enjoyed the ice cream because it was light and fruity and the perfect end to an incredibly huge meal!
+However, my friend and I both really enjoyed the ice cream because it was light and fruity and the perfect end to an incredibly huge meal!